vinilsilv/angular-ngrx-study/README.md

 # NGRX Study

- A project to study NGRX in Angular.
+A project to study Angular.